Simulating the Directivity Behavior of Loudspeakers with Crossover Filters (Paper)

 Practical benefits:

 This paper presents a new approach to modeling and designing multi-way loudspeakers and their crossovers.
-With technologies such as the Generic Loudspeaker Library (GLL) and EASE SpeakerLab, loudspeaker designers and manufacturers can save many hours of work because they can now design, calibrate, detect and eliminate errors without building or modifying the loudspeaker in the real world.
-All possible configurations and combinations can be modeled virtually in the software with high accuracy.
+With technologies such as the Generic Loudspeaker Library (GLL) and EASE SpeakerLab, loudspeaker designers and manufacturers can save many hours of work because they can now design, and tune loudspeakers by means of an acoustic computer model.
+They can detect and eliminate errors without building or modifying the loudspeaker in the real world.
+All possible configurations and combinations can be simulated virtually in the software with high accuracy.
 It should be noted that the concepts presented in this paper can be applied in a similar manner to other types of loudspeakers with multiple transducers, such as steered columns, line arrays, and clusters.